douglaswaugh/cv/douglas-waugh-cv.md

 ### Things I Can Do

-Primarily I've coded on the Windows stack in C# and SQL.
-I am also experienced in building single page applications in JavaScript using AngularJS.
+* Full-stack development on the Microsoft stack using ASP.NET and SQL
+* Build single page applications in JavaScript using AngularJS

-I have experience of building RESTful APIs to Richardson Maturity Level 3 at energyhelpline.
+* Design and build RESTful APIs to Richardson Maturity Level 3 at energyhelpline

-I'm comfortable using the CQRS+Event Sourcing architectural pattern, and have some experience working with services communicating using those events.
+* Apply the CQRS+Event Sourcing architectural pattern
+* Design and bulid services communicating asynchronously using events
+* Using schemaless databases such as those used as event stores

 ### Personal Development